Multistage Hierarchical Capture-Recapture Models: Discussion

-For completeness, it is important to note that a variety of other approaches exist for implementing CR models, including those using numerical integration approaches \citep{coull1999use,borchers2008spatially} and transdimensional methods like reversible-jump MCMC \citep{king2008bayesian,mclaughlin2019}.
+For completeness, we note that a variety of other approaches exist for implementing CR models, including Dirichlet process approaches \citep{manrique2016bayesian,diana2020hierarchical}, numerical integration \citep{coull1999use,borchers2008spatially}, and transdimensional methods like reversible-jump MCMC \citep{king2008bayesian,mclaughlin2019}.
 In fact, \cite{king2016capture} noted that working with the integrated likelihood based on the PX-DA model formulation may be sufficient for fitting certain classes of CR models.
 Thus, recursive computing strategies may not always be necessary.
-However, our focus herein is to illuminate alternative ways to specify CR models that may not have been apparent otherwise.
+However, our focus is to illuminate alternative ways to specify CR models that may not have been apparent otherwise.
 The resulting models themselves could be implemented using a variety of computing strategies depending on the goals and constraints of the study.